Northern Ireland (Interim Arrangements) Act 2023

 The bill makes several key changes:

-• Extension of Departmental Functions: It extends the period during which UK government departments can exercise Northern Ireland's governmental functions in the absence of locally elected ministers.
-This extension covers the entire current period without an executive, starting from December 6th, 2022, and ending when a new executive is formed.
+- Extension of Ministerial Absence Period: It extends the timeframe the UK government can exercise Northern Ireland departmental functions without a locally elected executive, starting from December 6th, 2022, until a new executive is formed.

-• Power to Commission Advice: It empowers the Secretary of State to seek advice and information on raising public revenue or enhancing the long-term financial stability of Northern Ireland.
-This includes directing Northern Ireland departments to provide advice, conduct consultations, and obtain necessary information, subject to data protection laws.
+- Power to Commission Advice: It empowers the Secretary of State to seek advice and information on boosting public revenue and improving the financial sustainability of Northern Ireland, directing Northern Ireland departments to provide this information and conduct consultations.

 Government Spending